Curator of Collections

 - Commitment to transparency in public institutions and equal access to information.

 Required Education and/or Experience:

 - Proven experience working with skilled volunteers

-- Bachelor’s degree from an accredited college or university in museum studies, history, anthropology, business administration, art history, design, or related field.
+- Bachelor’s degree required, Advanced degree desired, from an accredited college or university in History, Urban Studies, Anthropology, Library Sciences, Information Technology, Museum Studies, Art History, or related field.

 Physical Demands & Work Environment:

 While performing the duties of this job, the employee is frequently required to stand, sit, walk, reach with hands and arms, and talk or hear.
 Must be able to lift 30 lbs.
 Must be able to perform repetitive motions 75% of the time.
 May require climbing a ladder and driving personal vehicle.
 Reasonable accommodations may be made to enable persons with disabilities to perform the essential functions.